vitaliiU/manual/php.md

 ## DRY_YAGNI_SOLID

+#### DRY
-DRY, which stands for ‘don’t repeat yourself,’ is a principle of software development that aims at reducing the repetition of patterns and code duplication in favor of abstractions and avoiding redundancy.
+ which stands for ‘don’t repeat yourself,’ is a principle of software development that aims at reducing the repetition of patterns and code duplication in favor of abstractions and avoiding redundancy.
 So if you see what your code need repeated parts, then repeated parts of code need put into a separate functional (function, class ...).</br>

+#### YAGNI
-YAGNI principle ("You Aren't Gonna Need It") is a practice in software development which states that features should only be added when required.
+ principle ("You Aren't Gonna Need It") is a practice in software development which states that features should only be added when required.
 As a part of the extreme programming (XP) philosophy, YAGNI trims away excess and inefficiency in development to facilitate the desired increased frequency of releases.</br>

-SOLID</br>
+#### SOLID</br>
 S_ingle Responsibility Principle </br>
 O_pen/Closed Principle </br>
 L_iskov Substitution Principle </br>